elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/2022/10/how-to-create-a-website-for-my-online-business.md

 5. A professional web developer can provide ongoing maintenance and support for your website, so you can focus on running your business.

-In conclusion, planning a website is a complex process that is vital to your online business success.
-It doesn't have to be complex, though.
-With proper planning, designing, building, and creating content for your website can be smooth and attract new customers to your business.

-Want help?
-I am an experienced digital marketer with 6 years of experience.
-Give me 30 minutes of your time and I will show you how to plan your website and walk you through every step necessary to have a great one!
-[Message me today for a free consultation](https://book.andrew-mccall.com/ "Traverse City Web Designer and SEO")!

 ## Frequently Asked Questions

 ### What's the best website builder for a small business?